VHIP (Rental Rehab)

 • If property is sold or transferred the rent stabilization agreement stays with the property

-For five year grants only:
+For five-year grants only:

-• For more detailed information visit the ACCD VHIP WebpageAgree to work with the regional and appointed Continuum of Care (CoC), or work with a Refugee Resettlement Program to find suitable renters, for a period of five years after the original Occupancy is granted.
-Property owners are asked to use the Common Rental Application for expedience, but may petition the CE lead organization to utilize their own application.
-If a tenant is not available through the CoC, after recorded due diligence has been attempted, beginning prior to the completion of the project, and for a period of 30 days after DFS Certificate of Occupancy has been granted, a property owner may petition the DHCD for other possible rental options; it is up to the discretion of the DHCD to determine appropriate tenancy options.
+• Property owners are asked to use the Common Rental Application for expedience.
+If a tenant is not available through the CoC, after recorded due diligence has been attempted, beginning prior to the completion of the project, and for a period of 30 days after all required state inspections have been passed and a DFS Certificate of Occupancy has been granted, a property owner may petition WWHT for other possible rental options; A waiver for the first round of leasing may be granted at the discretion of the DHCD to determine appropriate tenancy options.

 For more detailed information visit the ACCD VHIP Webpage